stjude-rust-labs/rfcs/text/0001-sprocket-test.md

 [[bam_to_fastq.matrix]]
 prefix = ["kitchen_sink_test"] # the `prefix` input will be shared by _all_ permutations of the test matrix
 # this test is to ensure all the options (and combinations thereof) are valid
-# so no tests beyond a `0` exit code are needed here
+# so no assertions beyond a `0` exit code are needed here
 ```

 This is perhaps an extreme test case, but it was contrived as a stress test of sorts for the matrix design.
 This specific case may be too intense to run in a CI environment, but should demonstrate the power of test matrices in aiding comprehensive testing without undue boilerplate.